learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 our overall condition is comprised of two conditions joined by `&&`, we could check each expression individually.
 Whichever one returns `false` instead of `true` is the one with the problem.
-We could then continue to "drill down" as necessary until we find the problem.
+We could then continue to "drill down" as necessary until we find what's wrong.

 **Top Tip**: Even better, we can use `console.log()` as we're building the conditional in the first place, using an approach like the one outlined below.